tlverse/causalglm/README.md

 6. Using npglm with lower dimensional formula arguments, you can also learn marginal structural models for the CATE, CATT, TSM and RR.

 This package also supports the following survival estimands:
-1. Nonparametric inference for a user-specified working-model for the conditional hazard ratio between two treatments with `npCOXph`.
+1. Nonparametric inference for a user-specified working-model for the conditional hazard ratio between two treatments with `npcoxph`.
-2. The estimands supported by `npCOXph` based on lower dimensional formulas can immediately be interpreted as marginal structural models for the hazard ratio.
+2. The estimands supported by `npcoxph` based on lower dimensional formulas can immediately be interpreted as marginal structural models for the hazard ratio.

 The semiparametric methods are run using the function `spglm` and the nonparametric methods are run using the function `npglm`.
 A semiparametric high dimensional LASSO version of `spglm` is implemented in `causalglmnet`.